-The Double Bass, often called the string bass, is an essential part of many musical genres, especially since the instrument provides the lowest notes of the standard orchestra.
+The Double Bass, often called the string bass or contrabass, is an essential part of many musical genres, especially since the instrument provides the lowest notes of the standard orchestra.
 At six feet tall (1.8 meters), it is the largest instrument of the string family.
-The double bass is used in classical music, jazz, folk, ragtime, bluegrass, and more, common in chamber works and ensembles plus string quartets, quintets, and septets.
+The double bass is used in classical music, jazz, folk, ragtime, bluegrass, and country music, common in chamber works and ensembles plus string quartets, quintets, and septets.
 Contrabass, from the Italian 'contra basso' is the lowest pitched of the stringed instruments, typically an octave lower than other bass instruments.

 The double bass has been around since its development in the 16th century, born of its predecessor the violone, which also played the lowest notes of the strings in use at the time.
 The violone was slightly smaller than the string bass but larger than the viola.
 After about a hundred years more had passed, the double bass was adopted into the viol family of instruments and entered the orchestra as a mainstay.

 The double bass range extends from its highest note 'D' above 'middle C' to its lowest note C, three octaves below middle C. This 'low C' is obtained by a fifth string or a lever on the low 'E' string.
 The total range of the double bass is just over three octaves.

 Franz Schubert composed his piano quintet in A major, 'Trout Quintet' in 1819 which did not debut until after his death in 1829.
 Beethoven began writing his chamber piece 'Septet' in E-flat major about 1799.
 The instruments included were the clarinet, horn (french horn), bassoon, violin, viola, cello, and double bass.
 Since those days, over 200 concertos have been composed for the double bass.